alexghergh/zsh-cheatsheet/README.md

 `INTERACTIVE_COMMENTS` option, a word beginning with the third character of the `histchars` variable (usually `#`) marks a comment, which causes all the following characters until the next newline to be ignored by the shell.

+### 8. Aliasing

+Usually, everything can be aliased on the command line.
+The command is checked for aliases and the text is replaced if an alias was found.
+For a parameter of the command to be replaced, the alias has to be global (defined with `alias -g`).
+For precisely what is subject to alias expansion, see the manual page on Aliasing.

+Alias expansion is done on the shell input before any other expansion, except history expansion.
+If an alias is defined for the word `foo`, alias expansion can be avoided by `\foo`, although nothing stops anything from creating an alias for `\foo` as well.

+With `POSIX_ALIASES` set, only plain unquoted strings are eligible for aliasing.

+For more information see:
+- [Aliasing in the Zsh Manual][]
+- The `alias` man page (`run-help alias`)

+[Aliasing in the Zsh Manual]: https://zsh.sourceforge.io/Doc/Release/Shell-Grammar.html#Aliasing